coletl/congappor/README.md

-# congappor: Calculate U.S. Congressional Apportionment in R
+# congappor: Simulating U.S. Congressional Apportionment in R

 The Constitution of the United States requires that seats in the House of Representatives be reapportioned decennially to align with population figures from the U.S. Census Bureau.